rust-ndarray/ndarray-linalg/README.md

 Progress: WIP
 ---------
-Only a few algorithms are implemented.
+Some algorithms have not been implemented yet.
 See [#6](https://github.com/termoshtt/ndarray-linalg/issues/6).